DataKinds/datakinds.github.io/_posts/2019-04-05-perl6-is-the-world-s-worst-ml.md

 sub nothing(Any:U $t --> Maybe[$t]) { class Nothing does Maybe[$t] { }.new }
 ```

 Here, we define `Maybe` as a parametric role.
 We define the constructors `just` and `nothing` as routines that return parametrized classes `Just` and `Nothing` respectively.
-Unfortunately, because Perl6 lacks any sort of meaningful type inference, the constructor for `Nothing` still needs to take in the uninhabited type which it will unify with as an argument.
+Unfortunately, because Raku lacks any sort of meaningful type inference, the constructor for `Nothing` still needs to take in the uninhabited type which it will unify with as an argument.

 Now, we can pattern match on the classes produced by our constructors to interact with our `Maybe` values.